ibi1995/JWELREY_AMAZON/README.md

 | SWEET ROSE             | 73      | 15      |
 | CTEW                   | 28      | 12      |

+## 3) Load: Generate visuals and insights with Tableau & python
+developed a comprehensive dashboard designed for tracking top listings, with a specific focus on their ratings, reviews, and prices.
+This tool offers a user-friendly interface that provides a clear overview of key metrics associated with leading products and their respective listings.
+The dashboard is equipped with intuitive interactive features, ensuring easy navigation and understanding of the performance of top-rated products.
+Additionally, the system allows for the seamless integration of more listing data to display the latest top listings, complete with their categories, country of origin, and availability.

+### Top Listings Overview:
+1) Display essential metrics (rating, reviews, price) for the highest-ranked products.
+2) Enable quick assessment of the competitive landscape within the dataset.

+### Category Breakdown:
+1) Provide a detailed breakdown of listings based on categories.
+2) Highlight the ranking distribution within each category.

+### Country Analysis:
+1) Incorporate a breakdown of listings by the countries of origin.
+2) Allow users to discern patterns and preferences specific to different regions.

+The dashboard offers a simple interactive features and easy to understand and keep a track of top rated products, more listing data can be loaded onto this dashboard and it will be aurmtaically updated showing the newest top listing, their categrories, country and availability.

 ### sentiment analysis with chatgpt
-Feeding the list of the top  most frequently occurring words from both Amazon KSA and UAE datasets into ChatGPT.
-The goal is to obtain a basic overview of similarities and differences between the two countries.
+I fed the list of the top most frequently occurring words from both Amazon KSA and UAE datasets into ChatGPT.
+The goal is to obtain a basic overview of similarities and differences between the two countries bellow are the findings:

 #### UAE Preferences:
 - The presence of terms like "Pandora" and "Swarovski" suggests a potential sentiment of sophistication and luxury.